Banco Bilbao Vizcaya Argentaria, S.A. (NYSE:BBVA) Short Interest Update

 Shares of BBVA traded down $0.18 during midday trading on Friday, hitting $5.93.
 1,222,981 shares of the stock were exchanged, compared to its average volume of 2,500,096.
 Banco Bilbao Vizcaya Argentaria has a 52-week low of $2.49 and a 52-week high of $6.53.
 The stock’s fifty day moving average is $6.23.
 The firm has a market cap of $39.54 billion, a price-to-earnings ratio of 8.54 and a beta of 1.45.
 The company has a current ratio of 0.98, a quick ratio of 0.98 and a debt-to-equity ratio of 1.13.

 A number of equities analysts have issued reports on the company.
-UBS Group reiterated a “neutral” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Wednesday, June 9th.
-JPMorgan Chase & Co. reiterated an “overweight” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Thursday, June 17th.
-Morgan Stanley reiterated an “equal weight” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Wednesday, July 7th.
-Societe Generale upgraded Banco Bilbao Vizcaya Argentaria from a “hold” rating to a “buy” rating in a research report on Wednesday, June 16th.
-Finally, Royal Bank of Canada reiterated an “outperform” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Monday, June 28th.
+Credit Suisse Group reiterated a “neutral” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Tuesday, May 4th.
+JPMorgan Chase & Co. restated an “overweight” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Thursday, June 17th.
+UBS Group restated a “neutral” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Wednesday, June 9th.
+Morgan Stanley restated an “equal weight” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Wednesday, July 7th.
+Finally, Zacks Investment Research upgraded Banco Bilbao Vizcaya Argentaria from a “hold” rating to a “buy” rating and set a $7.00 target price on the stock in a research report on Tuesday.
 Two equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and seven have assigned a buy rating to the stock.
 The company presently has a consensus rating of “Hold” and an average target price of $7.00.

 About Banco Bilbao Vizcaya Argentaria